Ketamine Withdrawal Symptoms, Timeline, and Detox Treatment

 However, other researchers have observed some psychological ketamine come-down effects that may take effect starting a few hours to a few days after last use.

-Ketamine Withdrawal Detox Treatment & Tapering
+Ketamine Withdrawal Detox Treatment and Tapering

 This can lessen cravings and make the ketamine detox process easier.

 Because ketamine withdrawal does not generally involve physical symptoms, it is often possible to stop drug use altogether without tapering the dose.
 This may be recommended in cases in which chronic long-term use has led to damage to the urinary tract, and stopping all drug use is necessary in order to improve bladder function.
-Stopping ketamine use suddenly, particularly after long-term abuse, can cause intense cravings and discomfort.
+Stopping ketamine use suddenly, particularly after long-term use, can cause intense cravings and discomfort.
 A medical professional should be consulted before attempting to detox from ketamine; this professional can determine if using a tapered dose or quitting “cold turkey” would be best.
 Medications may be prescribed to manage withdrawal symptoms and reduce cravings.

 Treatment for Ketamine Addiction